Printable VCV syllable division worksheets for reading and spelling practice 2 syllable words.

 VCV words can be tricky because there are two ways to divide them.
 Teach one pattern at a time, and don’t mix them until students are comfortable with both.

-✏️ Label the vowels and consonant
+✏️ Label the vowels and the middle consonant

 👂Read the word both ways